StevenMayher/431-2021/classes/class12/README.md

 :-----------: | :--------------: | :----------: | :---------: | :-------------: | :-----------: | :------------:
 for everything | for deadlines | expectations | from Dr. Love | ways to get help | labs & recordings | for downloads

-In my little poll on Piazza last week.
-I asked which of the ten movies I listed would be the one seen by more of you than the others.
+**Piazza Poll**: I asked which of ten movies would be the one seen by more of you than the others.

-Film | Rank on Piazza | Actual "Yes"
+Film | Rank in Piazza Poll | Minute Paper Respondents Who Saw The Movie
 ---- | :--------------: | :--------------:
 The Matrix | 1st (17 votes) | 39
 Lord of the Rings: The Fellowship of the Ring | 2nd (8 votes) | **45**